 A phobia is a persistent, excessive and unreasonable fear of an object or situation.
 It is thought 5% of children and 16% of teenagers have a phobia in the UK.

-Phobias are different from normal fears as they normally become more severe with age.
-Children and teenagers with phobias can feel huge shame about their fears, and try and hide them from others, particularly their peer group, because they worry they will be seen as overreacting.
+Phobias are different from everyday fears as they usually become more severe as children get older.
+Children and teenagers with phobias will often feel ashamed about their fears, and try and hide them from others, particularly their peer group, because they worry they will be seen as overreacting.

 Whilst we all have objects or situations that we don’t like and will positively try to avoid (spiders and snakes are the most common), those with a phobia have a very severe reaction that they simply can’t control.

 Phobias arise for different reasons but a bad experience in early years can trigger a pattern of thoughts that result in a powerful fear of a situation – for instance if your child falls ill after having an injection, they may develop an ongoing fear to injections, which can get worse over time.

-Exposure technique can be incredibly useful to help overcome the fear a child or teenager may have, but it needs to be carefully administered by an expert, as if done incorrectly can make the situation and lot worse and damage the child’s ability to trust.
+Graded exposure techniques can be incredibly useful to help overcome the fear a child or teenager may have, but it needs to be carefully administered by an expert, as if done incorrectly can make the situation a lot worse and damage the child’s ability to trust.